 Stress and anxiety in dogs - signs and solutions

 Seeing our dogs feeling anxious is worrying for us as owners.
 Many things can cause our dogs to feel nervous or stressed.
 Some causes of stress are obvious, such as fireworks or vet visits.
 But even everyday events, like being left home alone, can cause our dogs to feel unsettled.
-While people can tell you if they’re feeling anxious or nervous, a dog can’t.
+While people can tell you if they’re feeling anxious or nervous, our dogs can’t.
 Stress in dogs occasionally causes negative long-term health problems.
 So, knowing the signs of stress to look out for will help you identify and solve the problem quickly.

 Signs of stress and anxiety in dogs